A BORN-AGAIN BELIEVER

 Non-negotiable means there are no exceptions and no exemptions.
 It has to be done.

 Let me be brutally frank: being unkind to people solely because they are unkind to you or are your spiritual enemy is a sin.
-Violating any of the Commandments is a sin, and being kind to the unkind has the same weight as a Commandment.
-If you purposely and persistently sin and refuse to repent, you will lose your grace and join those on the broad way.
+Violating any of the Commandments is a sin, and Jesus’ directive to be kind to the unkind has the same weight as a Commandment.
+If you purposely and persistently sin and refuse to repent, you will lose your grace and join the condemned in the lake of fire.

 You can love your enemies and be kind to them from a distance.
 You can keep your distance from them, if that’s what you prefer and if that’s how God guides you.
 But you still need be kind to them according to Jesus’ directive, which he told us outright was another Commandment.